mitchelllisle/data-privacy-papers/README.md

 <div class="arxiv-entry">
-  <h3><a href="http://arxiv.org/abs/2606.07150v1">From Privacy to Workflow Integrity: Communication-Graph Metadata in Autonomous Agent Interoperability</a></h3>
+  <h3><a href="http://arxiv.org/abs/2606.07150v2">From Privacy to Workflow Integrity: Communication-Graph Metadata in Autonomous Agent Interoperability</a></h3>
   <img alt="Category Badge" src="https://img.shields.io/badge/Cryptography and Security-D91E36"> <img alt="Category Badge" src="https://img.shields.io/badge/Artificial Intelligence-662E9B"> <img alt="Category Badge" src="https://img.shields.io/badge/Multiagent Systems-662E9B"> <img alt="Category Badge" src="https://img.shields.io/badge/Networking and Internet Architecture-04E762">
   <p><b>Published on:</b> 2026-06-05T11:07:55Z</p>
   <details>
     <summary>More Details</summary>
     <p><b>Authors:</b> Bijaya Dangol</p>
-    <p><b>Summary:</b> Agent-interoperability protocols such as A2A and MCP standardize what agents say to one another, but assume address-based transport over HTTP(S).
-Such transports protect message content, increasingly with end-to-end encryption.
-What they leave in the clear is the communication graph: which agent contacts which, when, and how often.
+    <p><b>Summary:</b> Agent-interoperability protocols such as A2A and MCP standardize what agents say to one another but assume address-based transport.
+Whether over HTTP(S) or a content-protecting binding such as MLS-based SLIM, these transports protect message content yet leave the communication graph exposed: which agent contacts which, when, and how often.
 In agent systems this graph is more consequential than a privacy framing suggests.
-Endpoints are often capability-labeled, workflows are structured and chained, and interactions are coupled to real actions, so an observer recovers more than past relationships.
-It can infer the pending workflow, the task being assembled and the action likely to follow.
-At machine speed, it can act on that inference before the workflow completes.
-The threat is therefore one of workflow integrity, not privacy alone: predictive leverage over autonomous action.
-We give a threat model for the agent communication graph; identify what makes agent metadata distinctively revealing (semanticity, prospectivity, actuation); define transport- and bootstrap-layer privacy properties and weigh candidate transports (SimpleX/SMP, Tor, mixnets) against them; and present an A2A case study in which a metadata-protecting binding is expressible but surfaces the protocol's identity assumptions.
-We test these on a generative model anchored to a real A2A capture.
-From passive metadata alone, with no payloads, a classifier recovers a task's class well above chance, from only the workflow's opening; applied together, the properties drive that recovery sharply back toward chance.
-Beyond what an observer can recover, we measure the leverage of acting on the leak: from a workflow's opening and under a fixed budget, an adversary choosing which workflows to act on realizes in this model most of a clairvoyant attacker's advantage over a metadata-blind one, and the same properties suppress it.</p>
+Endpoints are capability-labeled, workflows are structured and chained, and interactions are coupled to real actions, so an observer recovers more than past relationships: it can infer the pending workflow and, at machine speed, act on that inference before the workflow completes.
+The threat is therefore one of workflow integrity, not privacy alone.
+We formalize a threat model for the communication graph and locate what makes its metadata distinctively consequential: not stronger fingerprinting, which we measure to be comparable to other machine traffic, but exposure across independent trust domains, coupled to autonomous action.
+We define transport- and bootstrap-layer privacy properties, evaluate candidate transports, and give an A2A case study where a metadata-protecting binding surfaces the protocol's implicit identity assumptions.
+On a generative model anchored to a real capture and over a live A2A binding, a label-blind classifier recovers a task's class from passive metadata well above chance, and from only its opening; a defense-aware adversary does not overturn this, and only the full set of properties drives recovery toward chance.
+The leverage of acting on the leak is distinct from recoverability: under a fixed budget an adversary realizes most of a clairvoyant attacker's advantage from a workflow's opening, governed by precision over the top-ranked workflows rather than overall accuracy, so a defense suppresses it even while recovery stays above chance.</p>
   </details>
 </div>